rails/rails/guides/source/testing.md

 The built-in `test/unit` based testing is not the only way to test Rails applications.
 Rails developers have come up with a wide variety of other approaches and aids for testing, including:

-* "NullDB":http://avdi.org/projects/nulldb/, a way to speed up testing by avoiding database use.
+* [NullDB](http://avdi.org/projects/nulldb/), a way to speed up testing by avoiding database use.
-* "Factory Girl":https://github.com/thoughtbot/factory_girl/tree/master, a replacement for fixtures.
+* [Factory Girl](https://github.com/thoughtbot/factory_girl/tree/master), a replacement for fixtures.
-* "Machinist":https://github.com/notahat/machinist/tree/master, another replacement for fixtures.
+* [Machinist](https://github.com/notahat/machinist/tree/master), another replacement for fixtures.
-* "Shoulda":http://www.thoughtbot.com/projects/shoulda, an extension to `test/unit` with additional helpers, macros, and assertions.
+* [Shoulda](http://www.thoughtbot.com/projects/shoulda), an extension to `test/unit` with additional helpers, macros, and assertions.
-* "RSpec":http://relishapp.com/rspec, a behavior-driven development framework
+* [RSpec](http://relishapp.com/rspec), a behavior-driven development framework